• Skip to primary navigation

 Even once you get the hang of it, you still may need to shoot a lot of frames just to get one usable one.

 For most of the images above, I shot 10 or more of each, just to get one good one.
 Sometimes I shoot a lot more than that.
-The red car above, shot as dusk in Viñales, Cuba, I took almost 30 images of different cars going by until I literally ran out of light.
+The red car above, shot as dusk in Viñales, I took almost 30 images of different cars going by until I literally ran out of light.

 Panning is an exercise in practice makes perfect, but patience is also important.